Related posts and pages

 Why is sake sometimes spelt with an accent on the E?

 It’s to remind you to pronounce it, and not like the English word “sake” in “for the sake of the children”.
 The alternative explanation that it is to show the difference between “sake” for the alcohol “nihonshu” and “sake” for salmon (also “shake”) is complete nonsense, because the accent was used by English speakers speaking in English to other English people about a Japanese drink (rather than people learning Japanese), and if they meant the fish they simply said and wrote “salmon”!

 Why are beer TV commercials usually set at night but happoshu ads set during the day?

 I hadn’t noticed this one until I read it in the Japan Times, but it does seem to be true.
-The only theory that springs to mind is happoshu fitting in with lower class sports like fishing and horse racing
+Are happoshu drinkers all daytime drinkers??

 Why the pub in Narita town called the Barge Inn?

-Not the most common British pub name, and no canals near by at all, so this one kept we wondering for a while.
-Turns out it’s supposed to be the Japanese pronunciation of “Virgin”, the airline whose pilots’ drinking place it was set up as
+Not the most common British pub name, and no canals near by at all, so this one kept me wondering for a while.
+Turns out it’s supposed to be the Japanese pronunciation of “Virgin”, the airline whose pilots’ drinking place it was set up as.

 Why do tiny akachochin bars need a karaoke machine- surely everyone could hear you sing anyway?

 Echo function needed even more at such close quarters?